-The following table identifies our executive officers and sets forth their current position(s) at Deciphera and their ages as of March 16, 2018.
+The following table identifies our executive officers and sets forth their current position(s) at Deciphera and their ages as of March 18, 2019.

-Name Age Position Michael D. Taylor, Ph.D.
-63 Director, President and Chief Executive Officer Daniel L. Flynn, Ph.D.
-64 Chief Scientific Officer and Founder Thomas P. Kelly 47 Chief Financial Officer Christopher J. Morl 59 Chief Business Officer Oliver Rosen, M.D.
-53 Chief Medical Officer
+Name Aş ge Position Steven L. Hoerter 4 8 Director, President and Chief Executive Officer Daniel L. Flynn, Ph.D.
+6 5 Executive Vice President, Chief Scientific Officer and Founder Thomas P. Kelly 4 8 Executive Vice President, Chief Financial Officer and Treasurer Christopher J. Morl 6 0 Chief Business Officer Daniel C. Martin 4 4 Chief Commercial Officer Stephen B. Ruddy, Ph.D.
+5. 5 Chief Technical Officer

-You should refer to "Proposal 1: Election of Directors" above for information about our President and Chief Executive Officer, Michael D. Taylor, Ph.D.
-Biographical information for our other executive officers, as of March 16, 2018, is set forth below.
+You should refer to "Proposal 1: Election of Directors" above for information about our President and Chief Executive Officer, Steven L. Hoerter.
+Biographical information for our other executive officers, as of March 18, 2019, is set forth below.

 Daniel L. Flynn, Ph.D.
-Dr. Flynn. is our founder and has served as our Chief Scientific Officer since March 2014.
+Dr. Flynn is our founder and has served as our Executive Vice President, Chief Scientific Officer since January 2019 and as our Chief Scientific Officer since March 2014.
 He previously served as Deciphera's President and Chief Executive Officer from November 2003 to March 2014 and as a member of our Board of Directors from November 2003 to September 2015.
-Before founding Deciphera in 2003, Dr. Flynn held senior roles in small molecule chemistry with various biotechnology and pharmaceuticals companies, including as Senior Director of Chemistry with Millennium Pharmaceuticals, Director, Medicinal Chemistry at Amgen Inc., and Director of Medicinal Chemistry, Combinatorial Chemistry and Research Fellow at Monsanto Company, G.D.
+Before founding Deciphera in 2003, Dr. Flynn held senior roles in small molecule chemistry with various biotechnology and pharmaceuticals companies, including as Senior Director of Chemistry with Willennium Pharmaceuticals, Director, Medicinal Chemistry at Amgen Inc., and Director of Medicinal Chemistry, Combinatorial Chemistry and Research Fellow at Monsanto Company, G.D.
 Searle Unit.
 Dr. Flynn is currently Adjunct Professor of Medicinal Chemistry at the University of Kansas-Lawrence and has served as the national Chair for the Division of Medicinal Chemistry of the American Chemical Society.
 Dr. Flynn received both his Ph.D. in medicinal chemistry and his B.S. in pharmacy from the University of Kansas, and he completed post-doctorate training in synthetic organic chemistry at Indiana University.

 Thomas P. Kelly.
-Mr. Kelly has served as our Chief Financial Officer since February 2015.
+Mr. Kelly has served as our Executive Vice President, Chief Financial Officer and Treasurer since January 2019 and as our Chief Financial Officer and Treasurer since February 2015.
 Prior to joining Deciphera, Mr. Kelly served as Chief Financial Officer of AdvanDx, Inc., a private molecular diagnostics company, from 2012 to 2014.
 Prior to joining AdvanDx, Mr. Kelly served as chief financial officer for various public and private life science companies, including deCODE genetics, Inc. from 2010 to 2011 and Critical Therapeutics, Inc. from 2007 to 2008.
 Prior to joining Critical Therapeutics, Mr. Kelly was a life sciences investment banker at Robertson Stephens and Canaccord Adams and was an attorney in the corporate and securities group of Foley, Hoag and Elliot, LLP.
 Mr. Kelly holds a Juris Doctor with honors degree from the University of Chicago Law School and a Bachelor of Science in Foreign Services degree cum laude from the Georgetown University School of Foreign Service.